VanhanenJLA/Software-Testing/README.md

 ## Getting started

 ### Clone this repository with submodules
 ```
 git clone --recurse-submodules git@github.com:VanhanenJLA/Software-Testing.git
 ```
-This clones repository to folder `Software-Testing` and library to be tested should now be in folder `Software-Testing\library`
+This clones repository to folder `Software-Testing` and Utility library to be tested should now be in folder `Software-Testing\library`

 #### How to update Submodules in an already cloned repo